aplocher/BitCollectors.UIAutomationLib/README.md

 called {USERTEXT} and then associate that to some text from a textbox.
 When your script runs, it will generate key strokes for that text.
 You can have as many macros as you want defined.

+NOTE: I've had issues with certain Windows API calls on X64 machines when the build platform is configured for Any CPU.
+If you run in to problems with the automation not working, try setting your build platform to X86.

 To get started, reference BitCollectors.UIAutomationLib.dll in your .NET Project.
 The code to harness the DLL is very easy to implement.
 See below: